AntonRiedel/Dotfiles/README.md

 # Dotfiles

 My personal Dotfiles which I use across different machines.
-I run Arch Linux as my main operating system with a custom build of dwm as window manager and st as my terminal.
+I run Arch Linux as my main operating system with a custom build of dwm and st as window manager and as terminal respectively.
 You can find configuration files for

 - zsh (shell)